The Academic Support Center

 Scheduling a Testing Room

 ODS students will be responsible for scheduling their own testing rooms by utilizing the online scheduling website www.psu.mywconline.com.
-The testing center will be available in 15 minute intervals between the hours of 8 a.m. – 4 p.m.
-When scheduling the testing room, students must reserve the full amount of time they are given for the exam (i.e. if the student is permitted 1.5 extended time they should schedule the full time).
-Common extended testing times include: 50 minute test = 75 minutes (1 hour 15 minutes) or 75 minute test = 113 minutes (1 hour 53 minutes).
-The Testing Coordinator will not be held responsible for providing testing space beyond what is scheduled online (i.e. if a student only schedules 60 minutes, they will only be given 60 minutes).
+The testing center will be available in 15-minute intervals between the hours of 8:00 a.m. – 4:00 p.m.
+When scheduling the testing room, students must reserve the full amount of time they are given for the exam (i.e., if the student is permitted 1.5 extended time, s/he should schedule the full time).
+Common extended testing times include: 50-minute test = 75 minutes (1 hour 15 minutes) or 75-minute test = 113 minutes (1 hour 53 minutes).
+The Testing Coordinator will not be held responsible for providing testing space beyond what is scheduled online (i.e., if a student only schedules 60 minutes, they will only be given 60 minutes).

 World Campus students should contact the Testing Center Coordinator directly to schedule for proctored testing.
 World Campus students are encouraged to schedule their exams at the beginning of the semester upon reviewing their course syllabi; however, they may schedule within two weeks of the exam testing date.
 Tests are scheduled based on the needs of the student and proctor availability.

 In the event the student receives special testing accommodations requiring the use of Kurzweil or other alternative software, the testing materials must be provided to the Testing Coordinator a minimum of four days prior to the date of the scheduled exam.
 In order to expedite the exam scanning process, it is recommended the exam be delivered in one of the following formats.
 Procedures are listed from BEST case scenario to WORST case scenario.